John M. Cuyler

 John Meck Cuyler, M.D.
 (March 9, 1810 – April 26, 1884) was an American Brevet Brigadier General and military physician.
 He was the Medical Inspector throughout the American Civil War, notable for his service at the II Corps camp during the Battle of Gettysburg.

 Early years

 John was born on March 9, 1810.
-After graduating from Athens College and the United States Military Academy, he began his military service on April 1, 1834, as an Assistant Surgeon.
+After graduating from Athens College (now Athens State University) and the United States Military Academy, he began his military service on April 1, 1834, as an Assistant Surgeon.
 He saw active military combat at the Creek War of 1836 as well as the Second Seminole War.
 Cuyler would also serve the Mexican–American War and was promoted to Major and Surgeon on February 16, 1847, as well as officially being part of the United States Medical Corps.
 Before the American Civil War, he was stationed at the United States Military Academy from 1848 to 1855.

 American Civil War

 Despite being a Southerner, Cuyler chose to stay loyal to the Union and was the senior medical officer at Fort Monroe throughout the first years of the war.
 On June 11, 1862, Cuyler was promoted to Medical Inspector and Acting medical Inspector General as well as to Lieutenant Colonel.

 During the Battle of Gettysburg, Cuyler served at the II Corps field hospital and while operating a gangrenous wound, his scalpel slipped and cut into his finger.
 Not wanting to become potentially infected with the disease nor spreading the disease to the other patients, Cuyler amputated his own finger.
 Cuyler was then brevetted Colonel on November 29, 1864, and brevetted Brigadier General on March 13, 1865, for "faithful and meritorious services during the war".
 Cuyler continued serving in the Army, being promoted to a full colonel on June 26, 1876, before retiring on June 30, 1882.